WPChill/imageseo-wordpress/readme.txt

 To help us translate Image SEO in your language, contact us

 == Changelog ==

+= 1.2.9 (04-02-2020) =
+- Bugfix: Error notice PHP for users who have not added their API key
+- Removal of file renaming option for NGinx servers

 = 1.2.8 (03-23-2020) =
 - Improved: Add compatibility rename file with Imagify